abingham/storer/README.md

 - - - -

 ## avatar_increments
-Returns details of all the traffic-lights of the given avatar in the kata with the given kata_id.
+Returns details of all traffic-lights, for the given avatar, in the kata with the given kata_id.
 - parameters
   * kata_id,     eg "A551C528C3"
   * avatar_name, eg "rhino"